7 Patent Monetization Mistakes You Should Never Make

 3. Not Finding The Right Targets For Litigation/Licensing

 Should I target these small players or focus on that large company?
-Should I license it to my competitors? – Are these kind of questions constantly confusing you?
-If yes, then you are probably in the right position to seek for expert assistance.
+Should I license it to my competitors? – Are these kinds of questions constantly confusing you?
+If yes, then you are probably in the right position to seek expert assistance.

 You need a right partner or an expert IP consultancy firm that can help you do it right.
-Moreover, a right partner can help you get best ROI on your patents than you would have expected.
+Moreover, the right partner can help you get the best ROI on your patents than you would have expected.

-For example, a right partner after doing his homework may suggest you target few foreign firms with less or no protection in your country.
+For example, the right partner after doing his homework may suggest you target a few foreign firms with less or no protection in your country.
 These firms, in order to create a patent war chest, would be more open for licensing/buying than the local firms.

 4. Wrong Understanding Of A Product

-How could I get better understanding? you ask.
+How could I get a better understanding? you ask.